How Is Urinary Incontinence Diagnosed?

 - You have neurological conditions affecting bladder function

 I try to keep the evaluation as simple as possible.
-For most women, we can make an accurate diagnosis and start treatment based on our conversation, the exam, and basic tests.
-I only recommend urodynamics when it will genuinely change our treatment approach.
+For most women, we can make an accurate diagnosis and talk through treatment options based on our conversation, the exam, and basic tests.
+I only recommend urodynamics when the results would genuinely change our approach.

 ← Learn more about Urinary Incontinence